 This article describes one of the options to store data in Pouta which survive turning off the virtual machine.

-Persistent volumes, as the name says, stay even when instances are removed.
-They can be attached to or detached from virtual machines while they are running.
+Persistent volumes, as the name says, remain even when instances are removed.
+They an be attached to or detached from virtual machines while they are running.

-Creating and attaching volumes with the Pouta web interface
+Creating and attaching volumes in the Pouta web interface

 Persistent volumes can be created using either the web interface or through the command line interface.

 In the web interface, use the Create volume button on the Volumes page to create a new volume.
 You may then give a name and a size for the volume (1 GB is the minimum).
 The only mandatory argument is the size of the volume.

 Once the volume has been created, it can be attached to a running virtual machine.
 One volume can be attached to only one virtual machine at a time.

 To attach a volume, first select the Volumes view in the Pouta web interface.
 Click the arrow symbol next to the Edit Volume button for the volume you want to attach and select Manage attachments.
 Select the instance (i.e. virtual machine) you want to attach the volume to in the Attach to Instance selector.

 The first time you use a attached volume it needs to be initialized.
 This should ONLY be done the FIRST time you use it, otherwise you overwrite all your data on the volume.
 First determine which device is your volume.